 Attila Szegedi discusses a framework which provides object registration and discoverability, overloaded method resolution, etc. for better inter-language communication on JVM using InvokeDynamic.

-Stuart Dabbs Halloway, after reviewing Clojure’s syntax comparing it with Java, explains how Clojure-Java interoperability works.
-He then talks about the need for simplicity in languages, attempting to prove that Clojure is a simpler language, and consequently better, than Java.
+Stuart Dabbs Halloway reviews Clojure’s syntax and explains how Clojure-Java interop works.
+He then talks about simplicity, attempting to prove that Clojure is a simpler and better language than Java.